Midwest Native Plant Society, Inc.

 Our Mission

-Our mission is to connect people and nature by promoting native plants.
-These plants play a crucial role in restoring habitats and the natural food chain for wildlife.
-By planting native plants, including trees and shrubs, we can help strengthen lost biodiversity and restore our land to a healthy and functional ecosystem.
-We are dedicated to advocating for the conservation of natural areas to protect and preserve intact ecosystems.
+By planting native plants, including trees and shrubs, we can improve biodiversity, restore the wildlife food web, and rejuvenate our land into a healthy and functional ecosystem.
+We are committed to advocating for the conservation of natural areas to safeguard and preserve intact ecosystems.

 Education and Conservation